Tariq-Sekhri/Event-Planner-Application/README.md

 # Event Planner Application

 An Angular-based event planner that allows users to manage upcoming, past, and all events.
-Built as a final project for [Course Name].
+Built as a final project for SYST 24444 Mobile Web-Based Applic Develp.

 ## Features